feedhenry-staff/fh-express-stats/README.md

 $ npm i fh-express-stats --save
 ```

 Add to FeedHenry Express application.
-The _fh-mbaas-express_ dependency must
+The _fh-mbaas-api dependency must
-be installed.
+be installed in your project to use this.

 ```javascript
 var mbaasApi = require('fh-mbaas-api');